lh3/lh3.github.com/_posts/2020-12-25-evaluating-assembly-quality-with-asmgene.md

 Because the reference and the assemblies all come from the same sample, a perfect assembly should have no collapsed genes.
 Hifiasm and HiCanu are close to that mark.
 However, some assemblers may miss up to 70% of multi-copy genes.
+We had a closer look at missing genes.
+As is expected, they either fall into assembly gaps or leave a misassembly in a long contig.
+If you want to study a gene family, such assembly problems will ruin your day.

-These missing copies often leave misassemblies in long contigs and may also introduce assembly gaps.
-The following figure shows the level of collapsed genes in [HG00733 assemblies][HG00733-asm], again with CHM13 as the reference:
+CHM13 is a homozygous cell line.
+The following figure shows the level of collapsed genes in diploid [HG00733 assemblies][HG00733-asm], again with CHM13 as the reference:

 ![](http://www.liheng.org/images/asmgene/HG00733.jpg)